showell/elm-py/articles/AboutDict.md

 data structure!
 No, wait, not "on top of".
 Dict **is** this custom type.

-Dict.elm is 100% pure Elm, and it **never** calls kernel code.
+Dict.elm is 100% pure Elm, and it **never** directly calls kernel code.

-(There are some small kernel dependencies that I cover in the "Dict Equality" section of the "Footnotes.")
+(There are, however, some small **indirect** kernel dependencies that I cover in the "Dict Equality" section of the "Footnotes".))

 When you reference the `Dict.empty` value in your Elm projects, you are literally referencing the one and only Elm value of